Tulip-Dev/tulip/doc/user/workspace.rst

   * |icon_wsm_label_font_set|: Change the default label font.

-  When clicked on, some of these icons will change to adapt to the current situation, by either alterning between two versions for the toogle buttons, or by indicating the color or the chosen font.
+  When clicked on, some of these icons will change to adapt to the current situation, by either alterning between two versions for the toggle buttons, or by indicating the color or the chosen font.

 * The second element is the contextual menu displayed on a right click.